 Two very old three-way switches are depicted in the photo above.
 The screw terminals were on the front of switches many, many years ago.
 This was unsafe having live electrical terminals so close to a metal wall plate.
 I have personally seen a few instances where the metal wall plate was coming in contact with the live terminals and creating a short circuit resulting in a tripped circuit breaker.

 There are several three-way switch wiring methods that can be used and it is usually the installer that determines what is the best way for his or her purposes.
 In some countries the three-way switch is called a two-way switch.
 The National Electrical Code requires that a neutral conductor (White wire) be installed at most light switch locations however article 404-2(C) only requires the neutral at one 3-way switch location.

-At the LINE switch box, the black wire of the two wire LINE cable gets connected to the copper or black screw terminal on the three-way switch.
-The red and black wires (Travelers) of the 3-wire cable get connected to the common terminals on the three-way switch.
-It doesn’t matter which traveler goes on which common terminal.
+At the LINE switch box, the black wire of the two wire LINE cable gets connected to the common copper or black screw terminal on the three-way switch.
+The red and black wires (Travelers) of the 3-wire cable get connected to the brass terminals on the three-way switch.
+It doesn’t matter which traveler goes on which brass terminal.

 The above method is good because it ensures that the white LINE neutral conductor is available at each switch box.
 In addition this method requires only a 3 conductor cable (With ground) between the switches.